nuxt-alt/proxy/README.md

 })
 ```

-and in the file `proxy/rewrite.ts`:
+and in the file inside the srcDir: `proxy/rewrite.ts`:

 ```ts
 export default {